bezzad/ErrorControlSystem/README.md

 ---------------------
 ### What Is This? ###

-This is a C#.Net project's for manage .Net applications __Exceptions__ by handling and logging that.
+This is a C#.Net project's for manage __Exceptions__ of .Net applications by handling and logging that.
 This is a dll modules to provide error handling worker on your app background's.
 The modules strive to be simple, well documented and modification friendly, in order to help developers quickly learn their inner